abhinav4848/_Obsidian-Others-Projects/Workflows/03 IMF_AdvancedStarterKit_v2/FlowCreation Theory.md

 ## Four Factors of Flow

 I have found that using the Flow Map to find your current State of Mind is a valuable exercise to improving it.
 Equally valuable is using it to find any glaring weaknesses in the elements that help create a good State of Mind.
-I have found that there are essentially [[Four Factors of Flow]].
+I have found that there are essentially [[Workflows/03 IMF_AdvancedStarterKit_v2/Four Factors of Flow]].
 They are: [[Direction]], [[Attention]], [[Enthusiasm]], and [[Energy]].
 The best way to improve your experience is to identify what you're lacking, and then taking actions to strengthen that area.

 ---
 toc: [[FlowCreation TOC]]